ambarprajapati/react-capabilities-few-demos/README.md

 #### Demo-3: `Asynchronous thunks with API`: Re-write To-Do app to access API using `thunk` , `super-agent` for asynchronous logic in `Redux` and `React`

+> Handle asynchronous logic.
+Expand Single-View using react-route.
+Use redux for handling API-store
+> In this demo- use all functionality and properties of a task namely :  `id`, `title`, `description`, `completed`.
-Perform CRUD operation over http on the API given below:
+> Perform CRUD operation over http on the API given below:

 <details>